mfamador/k8s-fabrikate/README.md

 # k8s-fabrikate

 # Introduction
 This repository is a high level deployment definition for Kubernetes.
-The repo contains [Fabrikate](https://github.com/microsoft/fabrikate) definitions for Maple Leaf project.
+The repo contains [Fabrikate](https://github.com/microsoft/fabrikate) definitions for a sample project.

 # Getting Started